scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 person have an irregular heartbeat?
-What type of supernova occurred in that galaxy?* Even in the presence of sensor noise and intrinsic diversity of the samples, well-trained domain specialists show a remarkable ability to make discerning statements about the complex data.
+What type of supernova occurred in that galaxy?* Even in the presence of sensor noise and intrinsic diversity of the samples, well-trained domain specialists show a remarkable ability to make discerning statements about complex data.

 In an era when more time series data are being collected than can be visually inspected by domain experts, however, computational frameworks must necessarily act as human surrogates.
-Capturing the subtleties that domain experts intuit in time series data (and perhaps even besting the experts) is a non-trivial task.
+Capturing the subtleties that domain experts intuit in time series data (let alone besting the experts) is a non-trivial task.
 In this respect, machine learning has already been used to great success in several disciplines, including text classification, image retrieval, segmentation of remote sensing data, internet traffic classification, video